oleksandrhrwps/1942364-codding-inventoryManagement/README.md

 Return Status 200 (OK) for successful retrieval.

 **4. Measurements and error handling**
 Create a custom middleware that tracks all incoming HTTP requests and responses.
-The middleware should log the following details to a text file:
+The middleware should log the following details to a text file "http_log.txt":

 * _Request path, body (and headers, if exist)_
+"Request: {Method} {Path}"
+"Headers: {Headers separated by '; '}"
 * _Response status code (and headers if exist)_
+"Response: {StatusCode}"
+"Headers: {Headers separated by '; '}"
 * _Total time taken to process the request_
+"Time taken: {ElapsedMilliseconds} ms"

 Include error handling to ensure no requests fail due to logging issues.